Bandwidth-Samples/mfa-python-example-app/README.md

-# 2FA Sample Customer App
+# Reference Example Application for Bandwidth Multi-Factor Authentication customers

-A sample or reference application for using the Bandwidth 2FA (Two-Factor Authentication) Service
+A "reference" example application for using the Bandwidth MFA Two-Factor Authentication Service Developers should follow this guide for configuring this example application to run, then use this reference application as a guide for either building a new application or modifying an existing application to leverage Bandwidth MFA for enhanced user security.

 ## Code characteristics